NatsuDrag9/NatsuDrag9/README.md

 <h1 align="center">Hi 👋, I'm Rohit</h1>
 <h4 align="center">A versatile software developer with experience in fullstack development.
-While I've professional experience in fullstack development, it's fun to work with the entire stack - from developing engaging web applications that constantly interact with users to writing low-level firmware that hardly gets noticed by the end-user.
-I'm currently looking for jobs in fullstack and frontend development.</h4>
+While I've professional experience in fullstack development, it's fun to work with the entire stack - from developing engaging web applications that constantly interact with users to writing low-level firmware that hardly gets noticed by the end-user.</h4>

 <br>
 <h4>A little bit about me:</h4>